Assemblage 23: Late 1990s – early 2000

 Shear signed a deal in 1999 with the Canadian label Gashed! for a full-length album (Contempt, released in November 1999).
 Contempt ranked #42 on the DAC Top Albums of 2000 chart in Germany.
 A second album, Failure, followed in March 2001 and was released by Gashed in North America and Accession Records in Europe.
 A single from Failure, "Disappoint", was released on Accession in October 2001 and ranked #42 on the DAC Top Singles chart for 2001.
 The song dealt with Shear's sense of loss after his father's suicide on October 28, 1999, and features a sample from the film In the Line of Fire.

 After falling out with Gashed Records following Failure, Shear signed with US label Metropolis Records (US) later in 2001; Metropolis re-released Contempt and Failure in November.
 A remix release, Addendum, was also released in November only on Accession.
 By this point, Assemblage 23 had become fairly popular within the EBM genre and closely catalogued alongside the "futurepop" genre, which Shear himself characterized — possibly tongue-in-cheek — as "mostly people who can't sing, over 90s-era trance patches."

 The third album, Defiance, was released in October 2002 on Metropolis and Accession, preceded by the single "Document", in September of that year.

 Assemblage 23 released a fourth album, Storm, in October 2004 with singles "Let the Wind Erase Me" in August and "Ground" in November.
 "Ground" spent eight weeks on the DAC Singles chart peaking at #2.

 Mid 2000 – present

 In March 2007, Assemblage 23 released a new single, "Binary", which debuted at No. 21 on the Billboard US singles chart, preceding the album Meta, released in April 2007.

-Also in 2007 saw the release of "Early Rare & Unreleased" which is a collection of 14 Assemblage 23 tracks taken from the years 1988–1998.
+Also in 2007 saw the release of Early Rare & Unreleased which is a collection of 14 Assemblage 23 tracks taken from the years 1988–1998.
 In 2009, "Early Rare & Unreleased Volume Two" was released.

 Assemblage 23 performed at Montreal's Kinetik Festival in May 2009.
 In September 2009, Assemblage 23 released the single "Spark," followed by its sixth studio album Compass.

-On June 12, 2012, Assemblage 23 released the album "Bruise."
+On June 12, 2012, Assemblage 23 released the album Bruise.

-The album "Endure" was released on August 28, 2016, and, in October 2016, Assemblage 23 began a nationwide tour in support of the album.
+The album Endure was released on August 28, 2016, and, in October 2016, Assemblage 23 began a nationwide tour in support of the album.

-The latest album, "Mourn", was released on September 11, 2020.
+Mourn, was released on September 11, 2020, and was influenced simultaneously by Shear's bout with depression after the release of Endure and the onset of the COVID-19 pandemic.
+Also owing to the pandemic, the release of Mourn was unique in that it was not immediately followed by a tour unlike each of the band's previous seven albums.